Preparing for Your Child's Surgery

 Instructions for Care at Home

-- Follow these instructions and you may be amazed at how quickly your child is back to his normal activities.
+- Follow these instructions and you may be amazed at how quickly your child is back to their normal activities.

 Ready for the Ride Home!

-- For his or her safety, your child may ride in a wheelchair when ready to leave the surgery center.
+- For their safety, your child may ride in a wheelchair when ready to leave the surgery center.
 They may feel dizzy, so use caution and support when transferring from wheelchair to car and with their activities at home.

 Day after Surgery

-- You will be contacted by a nurse at the Surgery Center to assess the progress of your child, answer questions you may have, and assess your child’s surgery center experience.
+- You will be contacted by a surgery center nurse to assess the progress of your child, answer questions you may have, and assess your child’s surgery center experience.